This article will help you identify why the Nicepage Contact Form element cannot submit emails.

 or

-www.domain/website/scripts/form-diagnostics.php (if the website is un subfolder)
+www.domain/website/scripts/form-diagnostics.php (if the website is in a subfolder)

 You should receive similar results: